Moolarben OC3 Project — IPC derailed

 Handy Links:

-NSW Biodiversity Conservation and Science Group Response to MCO OC3
+NSW Biodiversity Conservation and Science (BCS) Group Recommendations:

 The NSW Biodiversity Conservation and Science (BCS) Group recommended the Moolarben Coal Mine significantly reduce impacts of the proposed development on the Munghorn Gap Nature Reserve (MGNR) requiring a 500 metre buffer from the nature reserve to reduce the direct loss of habitat and blasting vibration impacts.